schovi/create-chrome-extension/README.md

 - [x] Make Hot reload works.
 There is problem with including hot reload chunks which are included via new script tag into DOM. new code is then eval in default (window) context and not in context of extension.
 Have to do same hack as you can see in injector files and download chunks via XMLHttpRequest.
 - [x] Move `config/manifest.json`, `util/make_injector.js` and `util/make_manifest.js` somewhere out of src to keep src in full will of developer
 - [x] Create extension from build process and move it into release/
+- [x] Test assets base64 support

+- [ ] Add asset example.
+Icon and some image into popup content
+- [ ] Allow to reload extension when popup html file changed
 - [ ] Detect Chrome path for building extension
 - [ ] Solve Hot reload fix better than overriding file in /node_modules.
-It is really ugly and hacky :)
+It is really ugly and hacky
-- [ ] Create example repository with React app in content script (We already did that, so just create that repo :)
+- [ ] Create example repository with React app
-- [ ] Test assets (images, fonts etc) and convert them into base64 into javascripts (including styles)
+- [ ] Test assets without base64
-- [ ] Reload extension after manifest and/or config file changed
 - [ ] Allow to define entry scripts other way than define them in manifest.json